12 Emerging Education Trends (2024 & 2025)

 According to microlearning proponents, short, spaced bursts of learning can significantly boost retention.

-Short bursts of "microlearning" may help students retain information better than traditional lectures.
+Short bursts of "microlearning" may help people retain information better than traditional lectures.

 That’s probably why searches for "microlearning" have increased over the past five years.

-Searches for "microlearning" have more than 2x in 5 years.
+Searches for "microlearning" have more than doubled over 5 years.

 According to Research and Markets, the online education landscape is set to become a $319 billion industry by 2025.